 Katherine Jacobsen

-Katherine Jacobsen is CPJ’s U.S. and Canada program coordinator.
+Katherine Jacobsen is CPJ’s U.S., Canada, and Caribbean program coordinator.
 Before joining CPJ as a news editor in 2017, Jacobsen worked for The Associated Press in Moscow and as a freelancer in Ukraine, where her writing appeared in outlets including BusinessweekU.S.
 News and World ReportForeign Policy, and Al-Jazeera.
 Follow her on LinkedIn.

 Tipping the scales: Journalists’ lawyers face retaliation around the globe